Bucket Toilets: How to Poop for Less

 While you are out camping, you want to have a toilet that is easily portable and as affordable as possible.
 Nothing comes closer than a bucket toilet.

-Apart from the toilet, you should also buy replacement compostable bags, poo powder and a privacy tent.
+Apart from the toilet, you should buy replacement compostable bags, poo powder, and a privacy tent.
 A privacy tent gives you the confidence to do your business discreetly.
-You then don’t have to put the toilet in the same tent where you sleep.
+You don’t have to put the toilet in the same tent where you sleep.

-If you would like a decent tent for your bucket toilet, check out the WolfWise Portable Pop Up Privacy Shower Tent on Amazon
+If you would like a decent tent for your bucket toilet, check out the WolfWise Portable Pop-Up Privacy Shower Tent.

 The poo powder is very effective in odor elimination.
-If you don’t want to keep buying bags and poo powder you can use ordinary garbage bags and kitty litter.
-You should however double on the garbage bags to prevent any leaks.
+If you don’t want to keep buying bags and poo powder, you can use ordinary garbage bags and kitty litter.
+It would be best to double the garbage bags to prevent leaks.

-For proper waste handling, ensure that that the waste bag goes under the seat and not over the seat.
-When you put it under the seat, its edges will hang outside the bucket making it easy to empty it without having to come into contact with the waste.
+For proper waste handling, ensure the waste bag goes under the seat, not over the seat.
+When you put it under the seat, its edges will hang outside the bucket, making it easy to empty without having to come into contact with the waste.

-To prevent any awful odors, camping bucket toilets should be emptied as regularly as possible.
+To prevent any awful odors, camping bucket toilets should be emptied regularly.
 Only dump the waste at an appropriate waste disposal location.

 Bucket toilet seats are designed in such a way that they snap tightly on the rim of the bucket.
-You are therefore guaranteed that in case the bucket falls off waste will not spill on the floor, something you and I know wouldn’t want to deal with.
+Therefore, you are guaranteed that if the bucket falls off, waste will not spill on the floor, something you and I know you wouldn’t want to deal with.

 Best Bucket Toilets

-If you are looking to buy an already made toilet either for camping or for residential use, there are 2 models that I would recommend.
+If you are looking to buy an already-made toilet either for camping or for residential use, there are two models that I would recommend.
 These are:

 1. Reliance Products Luggable Loo

 Reliance Products luggable loo is the best and most inexpensive bucket toilet in the market.
-It is gray in color, comes with a metallic handle and a snap lid toilet seat.
+It is gray and has a metallic handle and a snap-lid toilet seat.

-Its maximum weight capacity is 200 pounds and comes with a 5-year guarantee.
-You just need to show proof of purchase.
+Its maximum weight capacity is 200 pounds, and it comes with a 5-year guarantee.
+You need to show proof of purchase.

 2. Camco Portable Bucket Toilet